 In a personal injury claim, the burden of proof falls on the claimant’s shoulders to prove that the other party was at fault.
 The worker needs to prove that the third party committed an act of negligence.
 Further, they must prove that this act of negligence not only caused the worker’s accident and injuries, but also that they suffered damages due to this accident.

-Unlike in a worker’s compensation claim, a personal injury claim makes it possible for a worker to receive compensation for intangible damages, such as their pain and suffering and loss of enjoyment of life, in addition to the compensation for medical expenses and lost wages.
+Unlike in a worker’s compensation claim, a personal injury claim makes it possible for a worker to receive compensation for intangible damages, such as their pain and suffering and loss of enjoyment of life, in addition to the compensation for medical expenses and a portion of lost wages.
 Further, in a personal injury claim, the worker is able to recover compensation for lost wages at 100 percent of their wages, as opposed to the 66 ⅔ percent of lost wages that they can recover in a workers’ compensation claim.
 Thus, while the worker is tasked with the burden of proof in a personal injury claim, this type of claim gives them a right to recover a more expansive scope of damages than are possible in a workers’ compensation claim.
 Finally, in a personal injury claim, you are given three years from the date of injury to file your claim, as opposed to 90 days notice requirement in a workers compensation claim.

 If you are classified as an independent contractor and not as an employee, and thus are not covered by workers’ compensation insurance, you have the right to file a lawsuit against the party offering you work if they were at fault in causing your accident.
 If you are an employee, and are covered by workers’ compensation insurance, you may be able to file both a workers’ compensation claim and a personal injury claim against a third party, but you do not have the right file a civil lawsuit against your employer.